Department of Classics and Ancient History Research Ethics Sub-Committee

 • Students and Supervisors are advised to read the Guidelines of HSSREC before completing the application form.

-• Students should also complete the online Epigeum training before beginning their research.
+• Students should also complete Epigeum training before beginning their research.

 The documents to be submitted are the same as those required for HSSREC approval: